May 24, 2012

 Read the full complaint here:

 Media Action Center is a group of of concerned residents throughout the U.S. led by former Emmy-winning broadcaster turned media reformer Sue Wilson.
 We have successfully influenced policy at the Federal Communications Commission and at local TV and Radio stations throughout the country for more than a decade to ensure We the People are truly served by the publicly owned airwaves.
 (See the archive of our work under "older posts.")
-Currently, We are running an action to label Alex Jones' radio show as the fiction it is, and are educating the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.
+We successfully forced Entercom to give up its $13.5 million license to KDND for killing a woman in a radio water drinking stunt.
+We have a long-running action to label Alex Jones' radio show as the fiction it is, which has taken Jones' program off dozens of radio stations nationwide.
+We educated the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.